llm-bible/llm-bible.github.io/_publications/chochlakis2024larger.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.06173"}
   - {name: "Code", url: "https://github.com/gchochla/cot-priors"}
-tags: ['Prompting', 'Has Code', 'In-Context Learning']
+tags: ['Has Code', 'Prompting', 'In-Context Learning']
 ---
 In-Context Learning (ICL) in Large Language Models (LLM) has emerged as the dominant technique for performing natural language tasks, as it does not